HB-4083

 Enforcement Authority

-Attorney General enforcement via civil action for injunctions, disgorgement, and civil penalties.
-Private right of action for minors who use non-compliant chatbots, or a parent or guardian acting on their behalf, individually or on a class-wide basis.
+Attorney General enforcement.
+The Attorney General may bring a civil action against any business or person that violates the act.
+Private right of action available to any minor who uses a noncompliant chatbot, or a parent or guardian acting on the minor's behalf, individually or on a class-wide basis.
 No cure period or safe harbor is specified.

 Penalties

-AG enforcement: injunction, disgorgement of unjust gains, and civil penalties up to $2,500 per violation or $7,500 per intentional violation.
-Private right of action (minors or parents/guardians): damages not less than $100 and not greater than $750 per user per incident, or actual damages, whichever is greater; plus injunctive or declaratory relief.
-Class actions permitted.
+AG enforcement: injunction, disgorgement of unjust gains, and civil penalties of up to $2,500 per violation or $7,500 per intentional violation.
+Private right of action: damages of not less than $100 and not greater than $750 per user per incident, or actual damages, whichever is greater; injunctive or declaratory relief also available.
 Statutory damages do not require proof of actual monetary harm.

 Who Is Covered